Reviews You Can Rely On

 Traction

 A walking shoe's ability to maintain grip across various surfaces can make the difference between a confident stride and an uncertain step.
-Through extensive testing on multiple surfaces, we evaluated each shoe's traction capabilities in both dry and wet conditions, paying particular attention to performance on common walking surfaces.
+Walking over multiple surfaces, we evaluated each shoe's traction capabilities in both dry and wet conditions, paying particular attention to performance in common walking environments.

 Traction Across Multiple Surfaces